 Spying a tube of ketchup and not realising that it was lethally hot sauce, I smothered my chicken in it and took a huge mouthful.
 My reaction can only be described as being how I would imagine I would react if I were to stick my face into a bowl of sulphuric acid.

 I screamed.
-Well, I attempted to scream but it came out sounding more like a dying turtle gasping for its final breath.
-I instantly became entirely soaked in sweat as I grabbed at my throat and hyperventilated dramatically, wondering if I was suffocating or having an allergic reaction.
+Well, I attempted to scream but it came out sounding more like a dying turtle gasping its final breath.
+I became soaked in sweat as I grabbed at my throat and hyperventilated, wondering if I was suffocating or having an allergic reaction.
 Tears were streaming down my face as I frantically looked around, searching the blank, confused eyes of the Koreans sat next to me, praying that they would take pity on me and provide an antidote.
-They just laughed.
+They laughed.

 That was the moment when I discovered that Korean food is some of the spiciest in the world.